imperva/terraform-provider-incapsula/website/docs/r/site_domains_configuration.html.markdown

 page_title: "Incapsula: site-domains-configuration"
 sidebar_current: "docs-incapsula-resource-site-domains-configuration"
 description:
-  Provides an Incapsula Site Domain Configuration resource.
+  Provides an Incapsula Site Domains Configuration resource.
 ---

 # incapsula_site_domain_configuration

-Provides an Incapsula Site Domain Configuration resource.
+Provides an Incapsula Site Domains Configuration resource.
 The provider will add/delete domains to/from an Imperva site, based on the resource.
 Note: The provider is using a single update request, hence domains that exists on the account, but are missing from the TF file will be deleted.
 Also, The provider ignores Auto-Discovered domains, hence it will not delete such domains, and it will not manage them on the TF state.